-- to review and recommend to the Board for endorsement a framework of remuneration for the Executive (a) Chairman, CEO, directors and key management personnel of the Company.
-The framework will cover all aspects of remuneration, including without limitation, directors' fees, salaries, allowances, bonuses, options, share-based incentives, and benefits-in-kind; - (b) to review the remuneration packages of all managerial staff who are related to any of the executive directors; - in the case of directors' service agreements, to consider what compensation or commitments the directors' (C) service agreements, if any, would entail in the event of early termination; and - (d) to recommend to the Board, in consultation with senior management and the Executive Chairman, any longterm incentive scheme (including share schemes) and to consider the eligibility of directors for benefits under such long-term incentive schemes.
+- (a) to review and recommend to the Board for endorsement a framework of remuneration for the Executive Chairman, CEO, directors and key management personnel of the Company.
+The framework will cover all aspects of remuneration, including without limitation, directors' fees, salaries, allowances, bonuses, options, share-based incentives, and benefits-in-kind; - (b) to review the remuneration packages of all managerial staff who are related to any of the executive directors; - (c) in the case of directors' service agreements, to consider what compensation or commitments the directors' service agreements, if any, would entail in the event of early termination; and

+(d) to recommend to the Board, in consultation with senior management and the Executive Chairman, any long-term incentive scheme (including share schemes) and to consider the eligibility of directors for benefits under such long-term incentive schemes.

 The recommendations of the RC would be submitted to the Board for endorsement.
-Each member of the RC will refrain from voting on any resolution in respect of the assessment of his remuneration.
-No director will be involved in determining his own remuneration.
+Each member of the RC will refrain from voting on any resolution in respect of the assessment of his/her remuneration.
+No director will be involved in determining his/her own remuneration.

-The RC has access to expert advice in the field of executive remuneration outside the Company with regards to remuneration matters wherever necessary.
-The RC should ensure that existing relationships, if any, between any of its directors or the Company and its appointed remuneration consultants, will not affect the independence and objectivity of the remuneration consultants.
-In FY2017, the Company did not seek any expert advice outside the Company on remuneration of its Directors.
+The RC has access to expert advice in the field of executive remuneration outside the Company with regards to remuneration matters wherever necessary, subject to the Board's approval.
+The RC shall ensure that existing relationships, if any, between any of its directors or the Company and its appointed remuneration consultants, will not affect the independence and objectivity of the remuneration consultants.
+In FY2018, the Company did not seek any expert advice outside the Company on remuneration of its Directors.